madelinerys/CS546-Final-Project/README.md

 4. When you are finished betting, click the logout button on the navigation bar, and you will be all logged out!

 # Betting Page
 1. On the betting page, you will see panels for each of the upcoming NFL games for the week.
 At the top of the panel reads the Away Team, the Home Team, and the date of the game.
-At the top right is a "submit button"
+At the top right is a "submit button".
 2. The left column describes the types of bets you can make, those being Away spread, Away money line, Home spread, Home money line, Over and Under.
 3. To the right of the type of bet and the "number" for that bet, if applicable, is a column where you can enter how much you'd like to bet.
 Once you do this, the "Win" and "Collect" column will automatically be populated with how much money you would stand to win and collect if you were to place this bet.
 4. Once you are satisfied with your bet(s), you may click "Submit" on the top right corner of the panel.
 If the bet is accepted, the box will then read "CONFIRMED".